3db/3db/docs/usage/extending.rst

 3DB is designed to be extended without needing any modifications to the source codebase itself (and thus, it is fully extendable even when installed as a module).
-In particular, one extends 3DB by replacing one or more of the modules with custom subclasses.
+In particular, one can extend 3DB by replacing one or more of the modules with custom subclasses.
 The guides linked below illustrate how to do this, but first it will be useful to briefly describe the structure of 3DB and the role that each module plays.